watercolor for beginners doesn't have to be scary, it's easy

 • An orange like Quinacridone Sienna or Burnt Sienna

-• A yellow; Lemon Yellow, Cadmium Yellow or New Gamboge
+• Amy yellow like; Lemon Yellow, Cadmium Yellow or New Gamboge

 Using a limited number of colors automatically creates color harmony.